Stanford-TAPS/TAPS_space_request/README.md

 ### Deploying

 We use Vercel to deploy our app.
-Clone the repo:
+Here is a button to deploy your own instance:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FStanford-TAPS%2FTAPS_space_request&env=DATABASE_URL,NEXTAUTH_SECRET,NEXTAUTH_URL,STANFORD_CLIENT_SECRET,STANFORD_CLIENT_ID,NOTION_EVENTS_ID,NOTION_FACILITIES_ID,NOTION_GROUPS_ID,NOTION_KEY,NOTION_SPACE_REQUESTS_ID&envDescription=Variables%20needed%20to%20run&envLink=https%3A%2F%2Fgithub.com%2FStanford-TAPS%2FTAPS_space_request)

+Any Next.js compatible hosting provider should work, but we have not tested any others.